 If you choose to do so, dig plants back into the garden before flowering, since they self-seed easily.

-Also, an article in Mother Earth News by Barbara Pleasant recommends waiting 2-3 weeks after mixing plants into the soil before sowing new crops.
+Also, an article in Mother Earth News by Barbara Pleasant recommends waiting two to three weeks after mixing plants into the soil before sowing new crops.

 This is because, like the addition of compost or worm castings, it can temporarily heat up the ground and inhibit seed germination.